Telepictures: Lorimar-Telepictures

 On February 19, 1986, the company merged with Merv Adelson and Lee Rich's Lorimar Television, creating Lorimar-Telepictures and assumed production and distribution of shows like Dallas and Knots Landing.
 The company also began distribution of first-run episodes of Mama's Family in June 1986 in television.
+Konigsberg and Sanitsky later exited Telepictures, and used its assets from the old Telepictures Productions to form its own independent production company, The Konigsberg/Sanitsky Company.

 The company briefly dabbled into owning television station by purchasing charter Fox affiliate WPGH-TV in Pittsburgh and attempted to purchase then-CBS affiliate WTVJ in Miami.
 However, after CBS made a half-hearted attempt to purchase Fox affiliate WCIX from Taft Broadcasting (CBS would later make a more serious attempt to purchase the station two years later and succeeded; it is now CBS owned-and-operated station WFOR-TV), Telepictures backed off from purchasing WTVJ.
 (NBC eventually purchased the station; it remains an NBC O&O today.)
 The company would then subsequently sell WPGH-TV to Renaissance Broadcasting after only a year in ownership; WPGH-TV, which went through several owners in the 1980s, would not have stable ownership until current owner Sinclair Broadcast Group (which had been outbid by Telepictures for the station in 1986) bought the station from Renaissance in 1990.

 Purchase by Warner Communications and rebrand as Telepictures Productions (1988–present)

 In 1987, Lorimar Television was created as a separate production entity of Lorimar-Telepictures.
 Around this time, the company purchased a 9% stake in Warner Communications (now Warner Bros.
 Discovery), which set off talks about a possible merger between two entertainment entities.
 The following year, Warner Communications finally purchased the company.
 Lorimar Television became a separate subsidiary of Warner Bros.
 Television Studios until 1993, while Lorimar-Telepictures unit was folded into Warner Bros.
 Television Distribution.
 Telepictures became Telepictures Productions in 1990, a producer of syndicated programming that Warner Bros.
 Television would distribute.
 Later on that year, David Salzman, founding partner left Lorimar to start Warner-affiliated production company with Millennium Productions, covering affiliated houses like Lorimar Television and Telepictures Productions.

 Beginning in 1994, certain Telepictures shows, such as Extra, were co-produced by then-sister company Time Inc., under the name Time-Telepictures Television.
 Most shows produced by them bore a copyright for "TTT West Coast", while Sports Illustrated videos released during the timeframe bore a copyright for "TTT East Coast" instead.
 The joint venture ceased in 2003 and TTT productions were brought under the main Telepictures name.

+From 2001 to 2006, the company produced programming for primetime via network television after a test run with ElimiDate Deluxe for The WB, and expanded with The Bachelor franchise, but in 2006, the primetime unit was spun off as Warner Horizon Unscripted Television.

 In 2004, John Rieber and Alex Duda via Streamroller Entertainment set up an overall deal with the Telepictures company.